About Our Program

-Green River Natural Resources degree options will prepare you for immediate employment in forestry, wildfire, water quality, and park management as applied to natural resources, or to continue at universities with natural resources programs.
+Green River Natural Resources degree options will prepare you for immediate employment in forestry, water quality, wildfire, and park management as applied to natural resources.
+You may also further your education at universities with natural resources programs.

 Natural Resources technicians work outdoors on private, state and federal forestlands.
 They gather information, direct and inspect the work of others and explain land management activities to the public.
 They assist professional foresters, biologists and recreation managers.
 They utilize current technologies including Global Positioning Systems (GPS), laser measuring instruments, and current software in various applications.